 (2) the form of written consent; and

-(3) the government permit number or legal description or property tax identification number of the land from which the boughs were obtained.
+(3) the government permit number or legal description or property tax identification number of the land from which the decorative materials were obtained.

-The information must be provided on a form furnished or otherwise approved by the commissioner of natural resources in consultation with the balsam bough industry groups.
+(b) The information under paragraph (a) must be recorded on a form furnished or otherwise approved by the commissioner of natural resources and must be exhibited to an officer upon request.

-(b) Boughs may not be purchased if the seller fails to exhibit the written consent required under section 88.642, subdivision 1, or if the boughs do not conform to the standards specified on the consent.
-Decorative boughs cut from public lands must conform to standards specified in the written consent.
+(c) A licensed buyer may not purchase decorative materials if the seller fails to exhibit the written consent required under section 88.642, subdivision 1.
+Decorative materials must conform to standards specified in the written consent.

-(c) Records shall be maintained from July 1 until June 30 of the following calendar year and shall be open to inspection to an officer during reasonable hours.
+(d) Records must be maintained from July 1 until June 30 of the following calendar year and must be open to inspection to an officer during reasonable hours.

-(d) Customer name and address records created and maintained by permittees under this section are classified as private or nonpublic government data.
+(e) Customer name and address records created and maintained by licensees under this section are classified as private or nonpublic government data.

-(a) The commissioner may deny, modify, suspend, or revoke a permit issued under this section for cause, including falsification of records required under this section or violation of any other provision of sections 88.641 to 88.648.
+(a) The commissioner may deny, modify, suspend, or revoke a license issued under this section for cause, including for falsifying records required under this section or for violating sections 88.641 to 88.648.

-(a) The forest bough account is established in the state treasury within the natural resources fund.
+(a) The special forest products account is established in the state treasury in the natural resources fund.

-(b) Fees for permits issued under this section must be deposited in the state treasury and credited to the forest bough account and, except for the electronic licensing system commission established by the commissioner under section 84.027, subdivision 15, are annually appropriated to the commissioner of natural resources for costs associated with special forest product information and education programs for harvesters and buyers.
+(b) Fees for licenses issued under this section must be deposited in the state treasury and credited to the special forest products account and, except for the electronic licensing system commission established by the commissioner under section 84.027, subdivision 15, are annually appropriated to the commissioner of natural resources for costs associated with special forest product information and education programs for harvesters and buyers.